-The modules will equip registered social workers to undertake the responsibilities of a Stage One and Stage Two Practice Educator in accordance with the Practice Educator Professional Standards (PEPS 2013) covering Domains A - D. The modules meet the teaching requirements for the linked statements within the Professional Capabilities Framework (BASW 2016), the HCPC Statements of Proficiency, the Values and Ethics for Social Workers (2017).
+The modules will equip registered social workers to undertake the responsibilities of a Stage One and Stage Two Practice Educator in accordance with the Practice Educator Professional Standards (PEPS refresh 2019) covering Domains A - D. The modules meet the teaching requirements for the linked statements within the Professional Capabilities Framework (BASW refresh 2018), the HCPC/SWE Statements of Proficiency, the Values and Ethics for Social Workers (2017).
 Practice supervisors can take the first 3 days of PEPS 1 module.

 Links to Continuing Professional Development